boschresearch/blech-doc/website/content/en/about/privacy.md

 ## Do not track

-We respect your [Do-Not-Track](https://en.wikipedia.org/wiki/Do_Not_Track) settings if your browser supports this.
+We respect your [Do-Not-Track](https://en.wikipedia.org/wiki/Do_Not_Track) settings if your browser requests this.

 This means, you will never see the above opt-in notice, if you configured your browser for Do-Not-Track.
 No cookies will be set.
 Google Analytics will not be used.